Occupational Therapy Utilizing Equine Movement (Hippotherapy)

 Pricing

-Initial Evaluation: $400 including 1 hour video intake with parent to discuss goals and past history and initial 1 hour farm based session
+Initial Evaluation: $400 includes 1 hour video intake with parent to discuss goals

 Treatment Sessions: $200 an hour

-Consultations: 1 hour video progress consultations are $150 and will be billed along with group of sessions
+Consultations: 1 hour video progress consultations and clinic based progress checks are $200 and will be billed along with group of sessions